Christine Pullein-Thompson

 Christine Pullein-Thompson, later Christine Popescu and a nom de plume of Christine Keir (1 October 1925 – 2 December 2005) was a British horsewoman and writer known for her pony books.
-Her mother, her two sisters and her daughter also wrote pony books; together they created over 200 books for children - and Christine wrote over 100 of them.
+Her mother, her two sisters and her daughter also wrote pony books; together they created more than 200 books for children – and Christine wrote more than 100 of them.

 Life

 Pullein-Thompson was born in Wimbledon.
 Her father, Harold Pullein-Thompson, had the Military Cross and her mother, Joanna Cannan an author credited with starting the idea of pony books in 1936.
-She was the last of twins.
-The twins had an elder sister and an elder brother.
-Denis would adopt his mother's name and become an actor and a successful comedy playwright as Denis Cannan.
+She was the second of twins.
+They had an elder sister and an elder brother.
+Denis would adopt his mother's name and become an actor and successful comedy playwright under the name Denis Cannan.
 All the sisters would be writers.

 The family home was a villa in the suburb of Wimbledon.
-Her father was badly wounded in the war and in frequent pain (and a bad mood).
+Her father was badly wounded in the war and in frequent pain with related bad temper.
 He had earned the Military Cross.
 He had just survived when many of his fellows had been killed.
 He had been a teacher but he then sold fridges and had a game company, but it has her mother who made more money writing pony books on the kitchen table.

-The family moved to Rotherfield Peppard in Oxfordshire where their large house, The Grove, had its own stables.
+The family moved to Rotherfield Peppard in Oxfordshire, where their large house, The Grove, had its own stables.
 Christine could ride at age seven and she her sisters would compete in events.
 In time they would describe their country childhood in their joint auto biography Fair Girls and Grey Horses (2014).
 The life that they lead as children was going to the subject of many of their books.
-The girls had an unusual education as distinct from their brother who went to Eton College; they were taught by their mother.
+The girls had an unusual education as distinct from their brother who went to Eton College; their mother taught them at home.

-When she and her twin was fourteen and her big sister was fifteen they abandoned education and started a riding school at their home.
+When she and her twin were 14 years old and her sister was 15, they abandoned education and started a riding school at their home.
 The riding school brought in extra money as the three sisters taught others to ride.